Latest progress on the Centre Block project

 We worked with Carleton University’s Immersive Media Studio (CIMS) to create a 3D model that shows where all the building’s components and systems are located.
 These include elements like light fixtures, walls, wiring, ductwork and plumbing.

 The BIM supports the design process and helps in planning construction.
-We continue to work with the design team to improve the model and ensure that it captures the different states of the Centre Block as the work progresses.
+We continue to work with the design team to improve the model so that it captures the different states of the Centre Block as the work progresses.
 The details about the new mechanical, electrical, ventilation, plumbing and other systems we install in the Centre Block will all go into the BIM.
 This will make it much easier to service and maintain the systems for years to come.